 You make a lot of money by being bold when everyone else cowers, and by being cowardly when everyone else is bold.
 Right now it seems like a lot of people are bold… I’m going to cower over here in the corner and let the ballers do their thing.
 People with cash on hand during recessions can make the real money.
 I wasn’t able to do so last time.
 I might not be able to do so this time.

-Part of game, IMO, is being able to stand aside from the herd.
+Part of game is standing apart from the herd.
 The same thing is true in financial markets.
 Most guys never learn about 1.
 Game.
 2. Evolutionary biology.
 3. Cooking/food.
-4. Finances. in school.
-We then pay for our ignorance throughout our lives.
+4. Finances.
+Schools don’t teach this, and parents frequently don’t: we then pay for ignorance throughout our lives.